Early autumn is often considered the best time to plant a tree. But no time is a good time if you don’t have a plan and take precautions.

 “You can’t spell plant without a plan!” is what your electric co-op wants its DIY’ers to remember when landscaping.

-“Before you start planting, we encourage our members to call 811 at least five days ahead of time,” said Dan Raines, line superintendent and safety director, “Never assume the utility lines are buried deeper than you plan to dig.”
+“Before you start planting, we encourage our members to call 811 at least five days ahead of time,” said Cory Reynolds, operations manager, “Never assume the utility lines are buried deeper than you plan to dig.”

 Digging into a buried power line, or any buried utility, with power equipment or a hand shovel, can cause serious injury or death.
 A single call to 811 will bring representatives out from affected utilities to mark where their respective utility lines are.